 Finally, don’t forget about your personnel.
 Whether it’s your camera operator, sound controller, office staff, or other hired hands, your responsibility is their protection and safety.
 Be aware of any dangerous conditions in the area your employees will travel to, and try to ensure there’s safe parking or other transportation.
 With your focus on your speakers and event-goers, it’s easy to overlook those who you’ve asked to assist you.

 If you want their help for future events, be sure your safety and security plan for events looks after their well-being, too.
 Remember to:

 - Use caution and avoid sharing sensitive personal information on the individuals hosting the event and where the broadcast is being held, unless necessary.

-- Carefully consider the subject matter of your event, how it is advertised, and where you will be “broadcasting” from.
-Limit personally identifiable information or other items that might embolden someone to try to disrupt your event during a live broadcast.
+- Carefully consider the subject matter of your event, how it is advertised, and where you will be broadcasting from.
+Limit personally identifiable information or other items that might encourage someone to try to disrupt your event during a live broadcast.

 While such incidents are rare, these are a sample of the risks – and solutions – that event creators should consider as virtual events continue to grow in popularity.
 Inclusivity and accessibility for all attendees can open up your event, but it has the potential to impact security.
 And like all tech, security technology is always changing, and the exploits and workarounds seem to move just as fast.
 It’s important to keep up with the latest developments so you can be aware of the security dangers that are out there.

 With proper attention, there’s every reason to believe your virtual event’s security can be secure and safe for all attendees.
 Often, simply showing that security is present is all it takes to discourage bad behaviour from even starting.